Arlanthir/notes/CardMagic.md

 # Card Magic

-# Rules

-1. The _patter_, story and personality of each performance is what makes it enjoyable and memorable.
-2. Never announce your intention until all preliminary actions which make it possible are completed.
-3. Never repeat a trick without replicating it by a different method.
-4. Think of the sleights as *your safety net in case the misdirection goes wrong*.
-5. Don't run when you're not being chased: don't overjustify regular things that the audience has no reason to suspect (yet).

 # Important terms

 - **Run**: While performing an overhand shuffle, take cards one by one from the right pile to the top of the left pile using the left thumb.